-Evan Lodder is in his fourth year as the Cardinals sports science coordinator after joining the team in February, 2018.
+Evan Lodder enters his third year as the Cardinals sports science coordinator after joining the team in February, 2018.
 He came to the Cardinals after spending three years (2015-17) at Mississippi State, including the final two years as a graduate assistant with the Bulldogs strength and conditioning staff.